sandeepverana/Postgresql/Postgres-practise.md

 These ranked groups are called buckets.

-The NTILE() function assigns each group a bucket number starting from 1
+The NTILE() function assigns each group a bucket number starting from 1.

-Following query divides the products price range in a particular category to 3 categories( assume low,med,high)
+Following query divides the products price range in a particular category to 3 categories( assume low, med, high)

 ```sql
 select prod_name,price,cat_name,NTILE(3) over (partition by cat_name  order by price) "Price range" from products p,category c where p.cid=c.cat_id;